 - 4.2 A Sub-Fund shall have at least 100% collateralization in respect of the Securities Financing Transaction(s) into which it enters to ensure there is no uncollateralized counterparty risk exposure arising from these transactions. - 4.3 All revenues arising from Securities Financing Transactions, net of direct and indirect expenses as reasonable and normal compensation for the services rendered in the context of the Securities Financing Transactions, shall be returned to the relevant Sub-Fund.
-Such direct and indirect expenses shall include fees and expenses payable to Securities Lending agents engaged for the relevant Sub-Fund from time to time.
-The Securities Lending agents engaged for a Sub-Fund may be connected persons of the Manager, the Investment Advisers or the Sub-Investment Advisers, and their fees and expenses will be at normal commercial rates and will be borne by the relevant Sub-Fund in respect of which the relevant party has been engaged.
+Such direct and indirect expenses shall include fees and expenses payable to Securities Lending agents engaged for the relevant Sub-Fund from time to time and also the Manager for its oversight work.
+Currently, in respect of Securities Lending transactions, the Securities Lending agents may receive 15% of the gross revenue from the Securities Lending transactions for its services related to Securities Lending transactions and the Manager may receive up to 10% of the gross revenue from the Securities Lending transactions as compensation for the oversight work undertaken in relation to Securities Lending transactions.
+The remainder of the gross revenue from the Securities Lending transactions.
+The Securities Lending agents engaged for a Sub-Fund taking part in the Securities Lending transactions.
+The Securities Lending agents engaged for a Sub-Fund may be connected persons of the Manager, the Investment Advisers, the Sub-Investment Advisers or the Sub-Delegates, and their fees and expenses will be at normal commercial rates and will be borne by the relevant Sub-Fund in respect of which the relevant party has been engaged.

 Information on the revenues generated under such transactions shall be disclosed in the annual and interim financial reports of the relevant Sub-Fund, along with entities to whom direct and indirect operational costs and fees relating to such transactions are paid.
-These entities may include the Manager, the Investment Advisers, the Sub-Investment Advisers or any of their connected persons.
+These entities may include the Manager, the Investment Advisers, the Sub-Investment Advisers, the Sub-Delegates or any of their connected persons.